-(iii) Fair value measurement principles
+(iv) Fair value measurement principles

-'Fair value' is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or, in its absence, the most advantageous market to which the Sub-Fund has access at that date.
-The fair value of a liability reflects its non-performance risk.
+"Fair value" is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or, in its absence, the most advantageous market to which the sub fund has access at that date.
+The fair value of a liability reflects its non performance risk.

-When available, the Sub-Fund measures the fair value of an instrument using the quoted price in an active market for that instrument.
-A market is regarded as 'active' if transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The Sub-Fund measures instruments quoted in an active market at a quoted market price provided such price is within the bid-ask spread.
+When available, the sub fund measures the fair value of an instrument using the quoted price in an active market for that instrument.
+A market is regarded as "active" if transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
+The sub fund measures instruments quoted in an active market at a quoted market price provided such price is within the bid ask spread.

-If there is no quoted price in an active market, then the Sub-Fund uses valuation techniques that maximise the use of relevant observable inputs and minimise the use of unobservable inputs.
+If there is no quoted price in an active market, then the sub fund uses valuation techniques that maximise the use of relevant observable inputs and minimise the use of unobservable inputs.
 The chosen valuation technique incorporates all of the factors that market participants would take into account in pricing a transaction.

-The Sub-Fund recognises transfers between levels of the fair value hierarchy as at the end of the reporting period during which the change has occurred.
+The sub fund recognises transfers between levels of the fair value hierarchy as at the end of the reporting period during which the change has occurred.

-(iv) Amortised cost measurement
+(v) Amortised cost measurement